The Choirboys (band): 1990s: Midnight Sun to Yo-Yo

-The Choirboys recorded Midnight Sun, the follow-up to Big Bad Noise, in Los Angeles with producer Marc Tanner in 1991.
-While it generated two top 40 hits in "Empire" and "Rendezvous", the album didn't achieve the level of success of its predecessor – it peaked at No. 30.
+The Choirboys recorded Midnight Sun, in Los Angeles with producer Marc Tanner.
+The album didn't achieve the level of success of its predecessor – it peaked at No. 30.
 Late in the year they released a live album, Dead Drunk Live Hangovers, recorded at a Melbourne show.

 Brad Heaney (ex-The Screaming Jets) replaced Tebbutt on drums and Steve Williams (Wa Wa Nee) replaced Brett Williams on guitar by 1993.
 Their compilation album Decade 1983–1993 (1993) was followed by Dancing on the Grave of Rock n' Roll (1994), with Barton Price (Models) on drums, which was produced by Gable and Hulme.

 The band recorded its next album Yo-Yo in Germany during 1996, with Blyton and Choirboys producing and Richard Lara (The Screaming Jets) replacing Brett Williams on guitar.
 The band supported Cheap Trick on their Australian tour in the same year with Tony Le Rhodes on drums.